 • Be 21 years of age or older at the time of application

 • Be a legal resident of the United States

-• Be a resident of the State of Ohio for at least 45 days, and a resident of Highland County or an adjacent county (Adams, Brown, Clinton, Fayette, Pike, Ross) for at least 30 days OR present proof of employment in Highland County (current paystub)
+• Be a resident of the State of Ohio, and a resident of Highland County or an adjacent county (Adams, Brown, Clinton, Fayette, Pike, Ross) OR present proof of employment in Highland County (current paystub)

 • Completed the required training of an 8-hour certified firearm program within 3 years prior to your application date.
 Your competency certificate is required at the time of application and will be returned to you.